pulumi/pulumi-hugo/themes/default/content/blog/pulumi-secrets-management/index.md

 When you create the vault and key from the CLI, a policy is created by default but it doesn't set 'encrypt' and 'decrypt' policy for us, so use this command to include that.

 Extract Object Id of your account (you can pull this from Azure AD or run the command below to extract it.
-Use your account here)\
+Use your account here.):

 ```sh
 $ az ad user show --id <your account name>